What Trauma Really Is

 Why this video landed when others didn't

+By the time I found this talk, I had heard a great deal about addiction and almost nothing about what was driving it.
+Fletcher was the first person who explained complex trauma in a way that didn't feel like it was describing someone else.
+Not dramatized, not softened — just named, precisely, with every example landing somewhere familiar.
 I finished it feeling oriented rather than overwhelmed — like someone had handed me a map of territory I had been lost in for decades, and the map was accurate.
 That experience of being accurately described is one of the most underrated moments in recovery.
 It doesn't fix anything.
 But it changes the relationship to the damage in a way that almost nothing else can.

 Fletcher notes that roughly 90% of people struggling with addiction have histories of complex trauma — and that figure is considered conservative.
 That statistic didn't surprise me.
 It explained me.